 Setting the right pricing structure can make or break a business.
 That’s why it’s vitally important that business owners understand the differences between cost-based and value-based pricing in marketing.

-What Is Cost-based Pricing?
+What Is Cost-based Pricing in Marketing?

 With the cost-based pricing approach, businesses calculate the costs of providing a service.
 A markup is then applied to determine the charge to the customer.
 The goal is to charge more for the service than it costs to produce.